Kỳ Duyên: Pageantry

-Career
+When she first entered a beauty pageant, she was crowned Miss Vietnam 2014 on Phu Quoc Island, along with the Miss Beach award.
+In addition, she received high praise from the two runners-up, Diễm Trang and Huyền My, for her gentle beauty and high level of education.

-In 2017, she proactively expressed her desire to represent Vietnam in international competitions, specifically Miss World or Miss Universe, but her request was not accepted.
-After being involved in previous scandals, her fashion modeling career experienced significant growth starting in early 2018, gaining recognition from the public.
-Although she was not a professional model initially, her charismatic demeanor earned her the trust of many top local designers, who gave her the lead position in their fashion shows.
-She participated in several fashion events, such as serving as a coach for The Look 2017 and Vietnam Supermodel 2018.
-She was also invited to become a coach for Miss Vietnam Sports 2022 and The Face Vietnam 2023, alongside supermodel Minh Triệu.
-Additionally, she ventured into acting with her debut role in the film The Quartet of Revenge by Trấn Thành.
+Kỳ Duyên received an invitation to represent Vietnam in the Miss World 2014 and Miss Earth 2016 competition, but she declined due to various controversies at the time.

+She participated in several fashion events, such as serving as a coach for The Look Vietnam 2017 and Vietnam Supermodel 2018.
+She was also invited to become a coach for Miss Fitness Vietnam 2022 and The Face Vietnam 2023.
+Additionally, she ventured into acting with her debut role in the film The 4 Rascals by Trấn Thành.
-Miss Universe Vietnam 2024

 In 2024, Kỳ Duyên announced her registration to compete in Miss Universe Vietnam 2024, which attracted media attention.
 She won the title and became the first to win both Miss Vietnam 2014 and Miss Universe Vietnam 2024.
-On stage, she also shared that she would immediately donate 500 million VND from her prize money to support the people of Vietnam affected by Typhoon Yagi (2024).

-Miss Universe 2024

 As Miss Universe Vietnam 2024, Kỳ Duyên represented the country at Miss Universe 2024, held on 16 November in Mexico City, Mexico, where she placed in the Top 30.